AngularTS

 • input: string

-Returns Promise<any>
+Returns Promise<unknown>

 • Dispatches an invocation event to either an injectable service or a named scope.